Flower Native Texas Bluebonnet Maroon 100 Non-GMO, Heirloom Seeds

 Suggested Use: Raised flower beds, half wooden barrels, hanging baskets, mixtures, hillsides, roadsides and meadows.

 Miscellaneous: Easy to grow from seed providing you do not have an overabundance of rainfall and plant in well-drained soils.
 Blooms in about 70 days.
+Germination rate about 70%.

 Wildflowers are exactly what the name implies, "wild" which means you plant them in the fall for spring growth.
 Spring means when your ground has thawed and the soil temperature (not the ambient temperature) is at least 65 to 70 degrees Fahrenheit.
 Wildflowers are not made to be started inside and transplanted.